Retoris/Retoris/README.md

-👋 Hi, I’m @Retoris - polish IT student that have no idea about working in IT For now grinding basics projects to pass exams
+👋 Hi, I’m @Retoris - polish IT student that have no idea about working in IT.
+  For now grinding basics projects to pass exams.
-  All advices are welcomed
+  All advices are welcomed! 🙃

 <!---